FICO - Your Credit Score

 Since we live in a computer-driven world, you're probably not surprised to hear that your ability to repay virtually any loan comes down to a single number.
 This score is built by credit reporting agencies.
 These agencies use the payment history of your various loans: credit cards, mortgages, car loans etcetera.

 Each of the three credit reporting agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While the formulas vary, the differences aren't huge; all of the agencies use the following in building your score:

 - Credit History - How long have you had credit?

 - Payment History - Do you have a history of late payments?

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you have?
+How much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
-The results are added up and distilled into a single number.
+These factors are assigned weights based on the formula being used.
+The result is a single number: your credit score.
 FICO scores can be as low as 300 and as high as 800.
 Higher is better.
-Most home buyers have a score above 620.
+Typical home buyers will likely find their credit scores above 620.

-You can get a federally-mandated free credit report every year from all three agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a federally-mandated free credit report every year from all three credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.